-The RIC Act confines the RIC to an incentive regulatory approach but does not specify a particular form of price control.
-The RIC can choose the specific form of control that it deems appropriate for the sectors, which encourages the utility to find lower cost ways of delivering service (productive efficiency), to make the best use of scarce resources that accrue the maximum benefit to society (allocative efficiency) and to develop new and more efficient ways of conducting its business over time (dynamic efficiency).
+The RIC Act confines the RIC to an incentive regulation approach but does not specify a particular form of price control.
+The RIC can choose the specific form of control that it deems appropriate for the sectors.
+This approach should encourage the utility to find lower cost ways of delivering service (productive efficiency), to make the best use of scarce resources that accrue the maximum benefit to society (allocative efficiency) and to develop new and more efficient ways of conducting its business over time (dynamic efficiency).
 Broadly the form of control that can be utilized under incentive regulation is either a revenue or price based control or a combination of both.
 Where a revenue-based control is used, the regulated firm will have an implied price over the control period.
+Where a price-based control is preferred, the firm will have an implied revenue over the control period.
 A regulator can also have additional controls to the primary price control which include correction mechanisms that adjust the primary control for unexpected changes in demand, cost or even quality of service requirements.
 This Section examines the main characteristics of the primary forms of incentive based price controls and then evaluates these against specific assessment criteria.

-In the United Kingdom, $Ofgem^2$ has developed a new form of price control regulation, under a framework known as RIIO3.
-This new Framework represents an evolution relative to the "RPI-X" approach that Ofgem previously utilized to set energy network price controls.
+In the United Kingdom, Ofgem developed a new form of price control regulation, under a framework known as RIIO.
+This new framework represents an evolution relative to the "RPI-X" approach that Ofgem previously utilized to set energy network price controls.
 The approach remains an ex-ante revenue control, but has, among other things, lengthened the duration of the price control period.
-The impact of this framework and its implications for the RIC will also be briefly examined in this Section.
+The impact of this framework and its implications for the RIC will also be briefly examined later in this Section.